You’ve spent hundreds of dollars on the most modern workout high-tech equipment and there they are just lying in the dust.

 We understand you could be thinking of running for the stairs.
 However, it would paint a one-sided image of getting some weight loss.
 It would rather be a more practical approach to get in line with a more refined diet.

 The latter would ask you to stay away from all junk foods and other unhealthy foods that only create havoc on your immune system and drive your fitness level below.
-We still recommend using stairs but you could also learn to have a better diet plan through the following free ways:
+We still recommend using stairs but you could also learn to have a better diet plan through the following ways for free.

 Perhaps the last thing you’ll ever want to do is go on a diet.
 Fortunately, fitness experts show that there are many ways to shrink your waistline without having salad all the time or even trying, for that matter.
 Keep reading to find out how.